Facts about the magi in the Bible that will intrigue you to learn more about the Christmas story in the scripture.

 So, the story of the Magi must give some kind of significant meaning to the Jewish people.
 Most likely to show Jesus fulfilling prophecy at the very start.
 Also, the Jewish culture could be very familiar with Magi and what they represented in Jewish culture at the time.

-Quick Recap of All 11 Fact about the Wise Men in the Bible.
+Quick Recap of All 11 Facts about the Wise Men in the Bible.

 Here is a quick list of the facts mentioned above if you would like to write them down quickly without the need to scroll.